cslev/p4extern/README.md

  - [behavioral-model](https://github.com/p4lang/behavioral-model)

 # Note
-The details shown here are already materialized in the source code you have just downloaded, but we detail each step we have made to let you know how you can do this on your own.
+The details shown here are already materialized in the source code you have just downloaded, but we will guide you through each step we have made to let you know how you can redo this on your own.
-Thus, each of our modifications in the source code is surrounded by the following patterns:
+Thus, each of our modifications in the source code is surrounded by the following pattern:
 ```
 //-- LEVI (...)
 <source code>